 Much of Calgary's remaining heritage is at risk, some from degradation due to neglect, and some face imminent demolition for redevelopment.
 This video explores some of the sites and streets at risk and also some 'heritage wins' - sites that have been protected through designation.

 Update on Hillhurst Baptist Church, March 2021: The church is not legally protected via Bylaw (passed at council) nor legal agreement (tied to Land Use approval).
 In 2018, a land use amendment with legal protection was negotiated, however it did not proceed.
-A new Land Use application is under review, negotiations are ongoing and thus no legal agreement is in place.
+A new Land Use application was successfully appealed in 2022 by community residents.